-8.1 Partial Dependence Plot (PDP)
+19 Partial Dependence Plot (PDP)

 The partial dependence function for regression is defined as:

-The partial function \(\hat{f}_S\) is estimated by calculating averages in the training data, also known as Monte Carlo method:
+The partial function \(\hat{f}_S\) is estimated by calculating averages in the training data, also known as the Monte Carlo method:

-\[\hat{f}_S(x_S)=\frac{1}{n}\sum_{i=1}^n\hat{f}(x_S,x^{(i)}_{C})\] The partial function tells us for given value(s) of features S what the average marginal effect on the prediction is.
-In this formula, \(x^{(i)}_{C}\) are actual feature values from the dataset for the features in which we are not interested, and n is the number of instances in the dataset.
-An assumption of the PDP is that the features in C are not correlated with the features in S. If this assumption is violated, the averages calculated for the partial dependence plot will include data points that are very unlikely or even impossible (see disadvantages).
+This is equivalent to averaging all the ICE curves of a dataset.
+The partial function tells us for given value(s) of features in set \(S\) what the average marginal effect on the prediction is.
+In this formula, \(\mathbf{x}^{(i)}_{C}\) are actual feature values from the dataset for the features in which we are not interested, and \(n\) is the number of instances in the dataset.
+The PDP treats the features in \(C\) regardless of their correlation with features in \(S\).
+In the case of correlation, the averages calculated for the partial dependence plot will include data points that are very unlikely or even impossible (see disadvantages).

 For classification where the machine learning model outputs probabilities, the partial dependence plot displays the probability for a certain class given different values for feature(s) in S. An easy way to deal with multiple classes is to draw one line or plot per class.